 I grew up moving around mostly throughout Europe.

 My primary passion is teaching and the study of computer science educational pedagogical strategies.
 This ties to my research interests in the area of programming languages and managed runtime systems.
 Specifically, I am interesting in exploring how the runtime system of managed languages can be exploited to heighten program understanding.
 My research is currently focused on developing techniques to improve understanding of how programs use the heap and to develop techniques for identifying anomalous heap behavior particularly for novice programmers.

 What courses/subjects do you teach and what do you enjoy about it?

 I teach 5001, 5002, 5004, and probably more as time goes on.
 I am excited to be part of the Align master’s in computer science program.

 What are the specifics of your industry experience?

-Before returning to school for my BSCS I worked in IT providing training and support for computer systems used by whatever company I worked for.
-At the end, I left my job at the Executive Office of the President to return to school full time.
-Between my BSCS and grad school, I worked as a Software Engineering for a startup in Austin, TX working on real-time day trading software.
+Before returning to school for my bachelor’s degree in computer science, I worked in IT providing training and support for computer systems used by whatever company I worked for.
+At the end, I left my job at the Executive Office of the President to return to school full-time.
+Between that degree and grad school, I worked as a software engineer for a startup in Austin, Texas working on real-time day trading software.